With frigid temperatures, property owners are being told to prepare

 ALBANY, N.Y.
-(NEWS 10)– Over the next few days, frigid temperatures are expected in the Capital Region.
-The City of Albany, now urging everyone to clear sidewalks adjacent to their property by 10 o’clock Thursday morning, or else fines will be given.
+(NEWS10) — Over the next few days, frigid temperatures are expected in the Capital Region.
+The City of Albany urged everyone to clear the sidewalks adjacent to their property by 10 a.m.
+Thursday to avoid fines.

 With the cold weather, comes the possibility of freezing pipes.
 Vice President of Crisafulli Brothers, Alan Ayers shared some advice for home and business owners.